-The aims of this strategy are to define public affairs in the NZDF, to articulate the purpose and goals of our public affairs and to describe the resources and methods used to achieve the goals.
-The goals, resources and methods are respectively the ends, means and ways of this strategy.
+The aims of this strategy are to define public affairs in the NZDF, to articulate the purpose and goals of our public affairs and to describe the methods and resources used to achieve the goals.
+Collectively the goals, methods and resources are the ends, means and ways of this strategy.